AMENDED AND RESTATED BY-LAWS OF

 Section 2.
 Qualifications

-All Directors, must be the representative of a member organization in good standing.
+All Directors must be the Designated Representative of a member organization in good standing.

 Section 3.
 Nominations and Elections

-The Designated Representative of any member organization in good standing may nominate one or more Designated Representatives of an organization in good standing, including themselves for the position of Director.
-Nominations must be in writing, signed by the nominator, and mailed to the Secretary , postmarked no less than 30 days prior to the next scheduled election, unless the Secretary instructs the membership otherwise.
-Elections are to be held no less than 30 days prior to the Annual Retreat of the Board of Directors and Membership Meeting, and in any case must be completed prior to the end of the calendar year preceding the Annual Retreat of the Board of Directors and Membership Meeting.
-Newly elected Directors will be seated at the beginning of the Annual Retreat of the Board of Directors and Membership Meeting in January of each year.
-The out-going Board members may remain in the Annual Retreat of the Board of Directors Meeting.
-They may comment but will have no voting rights.
+The Designated Representative of any member organization in good standing may nominate one or more Designated Representatives of an organization in good standing, including themselves, for the position of Director.
+Nominations must be e-mailed by the nominating Designated Representative to the Secretary no less than 30 days prior to the next scheduled election, unless the Secretary instructs the membership otherwise.
+Elections are to be held no less than 30 days prior to the Annual Meeting of the Board of Directors through email or mail-in voting procedures.
+Newly elected Directors will be seated at the beginning of the Annual Meeting of the Board of Directors.

 Section 4.
 Composition and Term

-The Board of Directors shall consist of eleven elected members.
+The Board of Directors shall consist of eleven (11) elected members, and, if applicable, the Immediate Past President, an ex-officio non-voting Director.
 Elected members will be elected by the membership to two-year terms.
 Five of these positions will be elected in even-numbered years and six will be elected in odd-numbered years.
-An elected Director shall serve no more than three consecutive terms but is eligible to be elected after the lapse of one year from the third consecutive elected term in office; provided, however, that in special situations, the Board of Directors, at its discretion, may extend the eligibility of a Director to be elected for a fourth consecutive term by approving such extension of eligibility at a meeting of the Board of Directors occurring during such Director’s third consecutive term.
+An elected Director shall serve no more than three consecutive terms but is eligible to be elected after the lapse of one year from the third consecutive elected term in office.
 Each elected Director shall continue in office until his/her successor has been elected and seated, or until his/her death, resignation, or removal.

 A member of the Board of Directors may be removed by a vote of two thirds (2/3) of the Board of Directors or by a two thirds (2/3) vote of members present at a Regular or Special meeting of NAEPB.
 In the event of a vacancy, for whatever reason, the position on the Board of Directors shall be filled with the qualified person receiving the most votes of the members at a Regular or Special meeting of NAEPB.

-The Board of Directors shall meet at least four times annually and at such time and places as it may designate, except that one of these shall be the Annual Board of Directors Retreat and Membership Meeting, to take place in the month of January.
+The Board of Directors shall meet at least four times annually and at such time and places as it may designate, except that one of these shall be the Annual Meeting of the Board of Directors, which shall occur before the Annual Meeting of the Membership in the first quarter of the fiscal year at such place and time as determined by the Board.
 Written notice of the date and place of such regular meetings must be given to the members of the Board of Directors at least 30 days prior to the regular meetings.

 Special Meetings of the Board of Directors may be called by the President at times and places to be fixed by the President on at least 5 days’ written notice to each member of the Board of Directors.
 Special meetings shall be called by the President in like manner on the written request of five (5) members of the Board of Directors.

-A majority of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+A majority of the elected Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+The Immediate Past President shall not be counted for purposes of determining if a quorum exists.

 One or more persons may participate in a meeting of the Board of Directors by conference telephone or similar communications equipment whereby all persons participating in the meeting can hear each other.
 Participation in a meeting pursuant to this Section shall constitute presence in person at such meeting.